-Be sure to consult a guide before eating any flowers, and only eat flowers that have been grown organically.
+Be sure to consult a guide before eating any flowers, and only eat flowers that have been grown organically and sold as edible.
 With a little bit of care, you can enjoy the taste and beauty of edible flowers in your cooking.

 The Bottom Line

 Flowers have been used as food and medicine for centuries.
 Today, there is a renewed interest in using flowers in the kitchen as well as for their health benefits.
 If you’re looking to add some flavor and color to your dishes, consider using some of these edible flowers.

 Just be sure to choose flowers that you know are safe to eat and have not been treated with pesticides or other chemicals and wash them thoroughly before eating.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - 7 Benefits of Hibiscus Tea (2022, clevelandclinic.org)